-- 1. Expose people or structures to potential adverse effects, including the risk of material loss, injury, or death involving: - Rupture of a known earthquake a. fault. as delineated on the most recent Alguist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or as identified by other substantial evidence? Х Seismic ground shaking? b.
-Seismic-related ground failure, c. including liquefaction?
-Landslides? Х d.
+RVF Significant Less Than Environmental Review Initial Study Significant Or Page 5 Potentially With Less Than Mitigation Significant Significant No Impact impact Incorporation Impact ENVIRONMENTAL REVIEW CHECKLIST Geology and Soils Does the project have the potential to: Expose people or structures to potential 1. adverse effects, including the risk of material loss, injury, or death involving: Rupture of a known earthquake a. fault, as delineated on the most recent Alguist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or as identified by other substantial Х evidence?
+Seismic ground shaking? b.
+Seismic-related ground failure, C. including liquefaction?

+d.
+Landslides?

 All of Santa Cruz County is subject to some hazard from earthquakes.
 The parcel is not located within any mapped fault zone; therefore, the risk of exposure to ground rupture caused by fault rupture is low.
-The parcel is not located within an area mapped as a potential liquefaction hazard zone; fherefore, the risk of adverse effects from liquefaction is low.
+The parcel is not located within an area mapped as a potential liquefaction hazard zone; therefore, the risk of adverse effects from liquefaction is low.
 The parcel is not located within an area mapped as a potential landslide hazard zone and the terrain in the proposed development area is very gently sloping; therefore the risk of adverse effects from landsliding is low.
 A geotechnical investigation is required to provide seismic design criteria for foundation and structural design.
 Constructing in conformance with the Uniform Building Code and following the recommendations in the Geotechnical report will reduce potential adverse effects on people and structures from the hazard of seismic ground shaking to a less than significant level.